 Access your online courses, choose your studies for upcoming terms, and plan your studies.

 Visit the online library, get help with writing and math, find a tutor and more.

 Financial aid and scholarships, billing, college bookstore, disabilities services and all other student services.

 African Diaspora religions such as Voodoo and Santeria have literally become the stuff of horror films.
-What historical events generated these kinds of popular misrepresentations?
-What does gender have to do with it and what does race have to do with gender?
-And why, when brewed together in popular imagination, do some people find it so scary?
+Why, when brewed together in popular imagination, do some people find it so scary?

-Students interested in the global implications of social and economic inequities, power and privilege, and cultural issues such as stereotyping, will learn to address these through the lens of historical theories, philosophy, critical race and gender theories, and art history.
-Our “case study” will consist of dismantling the terror factor around African religions to reveal and consider some of the African philosophical tenets that fear hides.
+Students interested in the global implications of how stereotypes affect power and privilege will learn to address these through the lens of historical theories, philosophy, critical race and gender theories, and art history.
+Our “case studies” will dismantle the terror factor around African religions to reveal and consider African philosophical tenets that inspire people to freedom.